A flexible class of latent variable models for the analysis of antibody response data: Discussion

 An important consideration for applying our framework concerns vaccination status.
-For diseases conferring durable immunity following vaccination or natural infection - e.g. yellow fever, where a single vaccine dose provides lifelong protection \citep{Staples2015} - binary serological classification may suffice for most purposes, and continuous antibody modeling may offer limited added value.
-However, for diseases characterized by partial or waning immunity, such as malaria, continuous antibody measurements provide information about immune activation dynamics that is lost when data are dichotomized.
-The recent introduction of malaria vaccines (RTS,S/AS01 and R21/Matrix-M) \citep{RTS2015,Datoo2021} presents new challenges for serological surveillance that affect any analytical approach, not just our modeling framework.
-Because these vaccines target the pre-erythrocytic circumsporozoite protein (CSP) rather than the blood-stage antigens we analyze (AMA1, MSP1), vaccination does not directly boost these antibody responses.
-However, reduced transmission resulting from vaccination programs could alter natural boosting patterns, thereby affecting the age-dependent dynamics we model.
-Our framework could be extended to incorporate vaccination status as a covariate affecting the latent immune state $T$, or to jointly model multiple antigens distinguishing vaccine-induced from infection-induced response extensions that will become increasingly important as malaria vaccination expands across sub-Saharan Africa.
+For diseases conferring durable immunity following vaccination or natural infection --- e.g.\ yellow fever, where a single vaccine dose provides lifelong protection \citep{Staples2015} --- binary serological classification may suffice for most purposes, and continuous antibody modelling may offer limited added value.
+However, for diseases characterised by partial or waning immunity, such as malaria, continuous antibody measurements provide information about immune activation dynamics that is lost when data are dichotomised.
+The recent introduction of malaria vaccines (RTS,S/AS01 and R21/Matrix-M) \citep{RTS2015,Datoo2021} presents new challenges for serological surveillance that affect any analytical approach, not just our modelling framework.
+Because these vaccines target the pre-erythrocytic circumsporozoite protein rather than the blood-stage antigens we analyse (AMA1, MSP1), vaccination does not directly boost these antibody responses.
+However, reduced transmission resulting from vaccination programmes could alter natural boosting patterns, thereby affecting the age-dependent dynamics we model.
+Our simulation study provides evidence on the potential consequences of such departures.
+When interventions uniformly elevate antibody levels across all ages, the estimated age-dependent structure remains largely intact, with misspecification absorbed primarily into the parameters governing the conditional distribution of antibody levels given the latent seroreactivty state.
+By contrast, when interventions selectively reduce exposure within specific age groups, inference on the age-dependent profile of seroreactivity becomes unreliable, with biases in the estimated age structure that persist regardless of sample size.
+In such settings, vaccination status should be incorporated into the model either as a covariate or through a stochastic process affecting the latent immune state $T$, depending on the research question and disease context.
+When data on multiple antigens are available, joint modelling of their responses might further help to distinguish vaccine-induced from infection-induced seroreactivity.

 Our simulation study demonstrates that the $L_2$ estimator achieves speedup factors ranging from 7-fold at $n=100$ to over 250-fold at $n=5000$ relative to MLE, while maintaining reasonable statistical accuracy in most scenarios.
 However, MLE demonstrates superior asymptotic efficiency, particularly in challenging scenarios with symmetric or highly skewed latent distributions, where $L_2$ exhibits persistent bias even at large sample sizes.
 We therefore recommend a hybrid strategy for parameter estimation which consists of using the $L_2$ estimation for exploratory analysis and, whenever computationally feasible, refine final estimates using MLE with $L_2$ solutions as starting values.
 However in scenarios where there is a clear bimodal separation in the distribution of antibody levels, $L_2$ performs nearly as well as MLE even at moderate sample sizes and might be used without the need for further refinement of the estimates with MLE.